18.104.22.168 Youth allowance (YA) - description

 - more-than-minimum rate family allowance for secondary students aged 16 to 18 not formerly getting Austudy.

 On 1 January 2012, FTB became the primary payment for dependent full-time secondary students living at home under the Supporting Families with Teenagers Measure.

 On 1 July 2012, the maximum age for YA was increased from 21 years to 22 years for young job seekers (not undertaking full-time study or an Australian Apprenticeship).

-Act reference: SSAct section 540 Qualification for YA-general rule, section 540A(1) Qualification for YA-claimants for DSP, section 542 Situations in which a person is not required to satisfy the activity test, section 544DA YA Employment Pathway Plans-early school leavers, section 592J Qualification for relocation scholarship payment, section 502BA Death of person's partner
+Act reference: SSAct section 540 Qualification for YA-general rule, section 540A(1) Qualification for YA-claimants for DSP, section 542 Situations in which a person is exempt from undertaking full-time study (YA student), section 592J Qualification for relocation scholarship payment